swuecho/chat/README.md

 npx playwright test # --ui
 ```

-The instruction might not be accuare, ask in issue or disscussion if unclear.
+The instruction might not be accurate, ask in issue or discussion if unclear.

 ## 如何部署